Class 10 – Start Pandas

 • one figure of best fit line where you altered your data to make either significant or non-significant

-• one figure of data altered by multiplying by -1 read in from a csv file.
+• one figure of your significant data altered by multiplying by -1 read in from a csv file.

 DON’T MISS THIS NEXT PART!